mratsim/Arraymancer/README.md

 ## Goals

-The automatic backpropagation library [Nim-RMAD](https://github.com/mratsim/nim-rmad) needs to be generalized to vectors and matrices, 3D, 4D, 5D tensors for deep learning.
+The automatic backpropagation library [Nim-RMAD](https://github.com/mratsim/nim-rmad) needs to be generalized to vectors and matrices, 3D, 4D and 5D tensors for deep learning.
+Technically I would need 6D for convolution on 3D videos but ... oh well.

 This library aims to provided an efficient tensor/ndarray type.
 Focus will be on numerical computation (BLAS) and GPU support.
 The library will be flexible enough to represent arbitrary N-dimensional arrays, especially for NLP word vectors.